mendix/docs/content/developerportal/mendix-profile/index.md

 ## 8 Portfolio

 The **Portfolio** card presents a selection of Mendix apps you have worked on.
 Clicking an app name presents details about the customer, business need, solution, and results.
 You can also view other developers and their apps to get inspired.
-You can also click **View all projects** to go to the **Portfolio** tab, which presents all of your apps.
+You can also click **View All Projects** to go to the **Portfolio** tab, which presents all of your apps.

 ![](attachments/portfolio.png)